MISS_HIT includes a simple tool

 common --ignore-config option to work around this; or

-even better: don't exclude your unit tests.
+even better: don not exclude your unit tests.